Sakura Series #4: The lone cherry blossom tree

 JR EAST PASS (Tohoku area)

-The JR EAST PASS (Tohoku area) is an affordable pass that offers unlimited train rides on JR East lines, including bullet trains, within the valid areas.
-It is a 5-day flexible pass where you can choose any 5 days within a 14-day period for your travel, and the 5 days need not be consecutive either.
-It's ¥19,350 when you buy it overseas, making it a considerable option for those planning to visit the Tohoku Region.
-Pass holders can also reserve seats online for up to a month in advance for free.
+The JR EAST PASS (Tohoku area) is an affordable pass that offers unlimited train rides on JR East lines, including bullet trains, within the valid area for 5 consecutive days.
+It's only ¥30,000, making it a considerable option for those planning to visit the Tohoku Region.
+Pass holders can also reserve seats online for up to a month in advance for free, on the JR-EAST Train Reservation.

 JR EAST PASS (Nagano, Niigata area)

-JR EAST PASS (Nagano, Niigata area) and where you can use it.
+The JR EAST PASS (Nagano, Niigata area) and usage area.
 (Image credit: JR East)

-The JR EAST PASS (Nagano, Niigata area) is an affordable pass that offers unlimited train rides on JR East lines, including bullet trains, within the valid area.
-It's a 5-day flexible pass where you can choose any 5 days within a 14-day period for your travel, and the 5 days need not be consecutive either.
-It's ¥17,310 when you buy it overseas, making it a considerable option for those planning to visit Nagano and Niigata from Tokyo.
-Pass holders can also reserve seats online for up to a month in advance for free.
+The JR EAST PASS (Nagano, Niigata area) is an affordable pass that offers unlimited train rides on JR East lines, including bullet trains, within the valid area for 5 consecutive days.
+It's only ¥27,000, making it a considerable option for those planning to visit Nagano and Niigata from Tokyo.
+Pass holders can also reserve seats online for up to a month in advance for free, on the JR-EAST Train Reservation.

 Header image credit: Fukushima Prefecture